 When used as a baking tool, the bench scraper can be used to clean up a work surface of sticky dough and such.
 It can also be used to cut and measure butter, chocolate, and other ingredients with the ruler that is on some of the bench scrapers.

-It can smooth out frosting on a cake as well as cut the cake, or whatever pastry (or even pizza), when it is ready to be served.
-While these are all great functions for the tool, we don’t bake often in my family, yet I seem to be washing the scraper every time I do the dishes.
+It can smooth out frosting on a cake and cut the cake, or whatever pastry (or even pizza), when it is ready to be served.
+While these are all great functions for the tool, we don’t often bake in my family, yet I seem to be washing the scraper every time I do the dishes.

-The same is true for any kind of chopped vegetables and makes the transfer a lot easier and cleaner.
+The same is true for any chopped vegetables, making the transfer much easier and cleaner.
 Imagine trying to pick up chopped tomatoes in your hand to put them in marinara sauce.

 The juice would get everywhere and before you could do anything else you would need to wash your hands.
-Now imagine scooping them up with the scraper and nothing gets smashed or messy.
+Now imagine scooping them up with the scraper; nothing gets smashed or messy.

-This is important for my sister because she seems to have a difficult time keeping long fettuccine strings on her fork long enough to get it into her mouth.
+This is important for my sister because she seems to have difficulty keeping long fettuccine strings on her fork long enough to get it into her mouth.

 It is also the perfect tool to use for serving.
 It is easy to portion and cut servings out in a clean and fair way.

-Don’t worry, dad won’t get a larger portion of lasagna than you tonight because you will make sure they squares are perfectly measured.
+Don’t worry; Dad won’t get a larger portion of lasagna than you tonight because you will ensure the squares are perfectly measured.

-As you can see, there are many uses this for magical tool we call “the scraper”.
-It can be used for it intended purposes while baking, or you can use it in almost any other meal prep.
+As you can see, there are many uses for this magical tool we call “the scraper.”
+It can be used for its intended purposes while baking, or you can use it in almost any other meal prep.

 I am sure there are more ways than transferring vegetables, cleaning up a kitchen or ceramics workspace, or managing portion controls.